Charlotte M. Taylor: Personal life

 Taylor attributes her interest in plants to her parents, who were "serious bird watchers."
 However, she opted to study plants instead of birds because it afforded her more freedom to keep to her own research schedule.

 Taylor is married to Roy E. Gereau, an Assistant Curator at the Missouri Botanical Garden.
 Gereau's research interests include plant nomenclature, floristics and phytogeography of eastern Africa, plant conservation assessment in eastern Africa and in Africa generally, classification and identification of East African flowering plant genera, and taxonomy and systematics of African Sapindaceae.
 Taylor and Gereau have published together on botanical topics.

 New species described

-As of 2015, Taylor has named 278 plant taxa new to science and authored a total of 771 names.
-She has also assigned new names to existing taxa and creating new name combinations.
-The first species that Taylor described is Palicourea spathacea.
-A combination is a previously published name that is transferred to another name, for example a species transferred to a different genus, or a variety raised to a species, a subgenus changed to a section, etc. and it keeps the same name.
+As of 2015, Taylor had named 278 plant taxa new to science and authored a total of 771 names.
+This number has increased to 500 by 2023.
+She has also assigned new names to existing taxa and created new name combinations.
+The first species that Taylor described was Palicourea spathacea.
+A combination is a previously published name that is transferred to another name, for example a species transferred to a different genus, or a variety raised to a species, or a subgenus changed to a section, but it keeps the same name.
 A full list of Taylor's authored names can be viewed through the Tropicos database.